Halisiphonia: History

 Halisiphonia was first identified in literature in 1888 by George James Allman, after being dredged by the H.M.S.
-Challenger voyage that took place from 1873-1876.
+Challenger voyage that took place from 1873 to 1876.
 The first identified species was Halisiphonia megalotheca.
 It was initially characterized by Allman incorrectly as not having a diaphragm, but this was rectified upon further analysis done in 1910.

 Additionally, the phylogenetic placement of this genus has been often debated, with some authors in the past classifying Hebellidae as a subfamily of the family Lafoeidae.
 However, after research showed that Lafoeidae and Hebellidae do not share a synapomorphy, the taxonomic placement of Halisiphonia was revised.

 Distribution

 The different species of the genus Halisiphonia, vary significantly in distribution, having been found by researchers in numerous locations throughout the world.
 However, they are all deep-water species.

 Halisiphonia megalotheca was found at depths exceeding 3000 meters in the Atlantic Ocean in regions between southern New England and Bermuda.
 It has also been found off the coasts of southern Australia, South Africa, and Oman.

 Halisiphonia arctica has only been found near Greenland at depths of around 1200 meters.

 Halisiphonia galatheae was found in two separate locations.
 It was found both in the Celebes Sea in the western Pacific Ocean at a depth of 4940 meters, and north of New Zealand at a depth of 8300 meters, suggesting a wide range in location.

 Halisiphonia nana was found in the southern Atlantic near Bouvet Island and South Georgia Island at depths of around 451 meters and 180 meters respectively.

 Halisiphonia prolifica was only recently discovered in 2014 off Queen Mary Coast in East Antarctica at depths of around 945 meters.
 It is closely related to H. antarctica in appearance, but does have distinguishing morphological characteristics.